acorg/lispmds/README.md

 The second command below will present you a normal Mac OS X dialog to install the XQuartz application that brew downloaded.
 You'll be asked to accept the license and for your password.
-Note that the path name `/opt/homebrew-cask/Caskroom/xquartz/2.7.9/XQuartz.pkg` may differ for you.
-The first command will print a line like `xquartz staged at '/opt/homebrew-cask/Caskroom/xquartz/2.7.9' (73M)` which tells you the directory where the `XQuartz.pkg` file is.
+Note that the path name `/usr/local/Caskroom/xquartz/2.7.11/XQuartz.pkg` may differ for you.
+You may try to run `find /usr/local/Caskroom -name XQuartz.pkg` to find where the `XQuartz.pkg` file is.

 ```
 $ brew cask install Caskroom/cask/xquartz
-$ open /opt/homebrew-cask/Caskroom/xquartz/2.7.9/XQuartz.pkg
+$ open /usr/local/Caskroom/xquartz/2.7.11/XQuartz.pkg
 ```

 ## Install tools via brew